CompRhys/roost/README.md

 python examples/roost-example.py --train --evaluate --epochs 10
 ```

 This command runs a default task for 10 epochs -- experimental band gap regression using the data from Zhou et al. (See `data/` folder for reference).
 This default task has been set up to work out of the box without any changes and to give a flavour of how the model can be used.
+The demo task should take less than a minute when a GPU is available are give a test set MAE of 0.42-0.45 eV after 10 epochs.

 If you want to use your own data set on a regression task this can be done with: